 GUMC New Program Procedures is a reiterative process when changes require a return to one or both of the committees.
 The approval of a new program can take 1 to 2 years.
 If a program has completed Steps 1 through 11 by May, then they can enroll students for the Fall of the same year.

 Potential Outcome: The best-case scenario is the program is approved.
 The worst-case scenario is the program is not approved.

-If approved by Dean of School of Nursing and Chair of GAC, then:
+If approved by the Dean of School of Nursing and Chair of GAC, then:

 - Draft a proposal using the GSAS template and forward to GAC subcommittee,

-- The drafted budget will be sent to GUMC’s Senior Associate Vice President for Business Affairs and Administration for input and approval.
+- The drafted budget will be sent to GUMC’s Vice President, Finance, Operations, and Administration for input and approval.

 Note: Budget preparation comes after academic approval from Step 1.